 |Numerical aptitude||BODMAS, laws of exponents & round off & approximations||6||8||5|

 |Algebra||Quadratic and linear equations||5||4||4|

 |Measurement & rates||Boats & streams and trains||1||4||5|

 |Problems on ages, work, and partnership||5|

 |Ratios & percentage||Compound interest & simple interest||1||4||3|

 |Profit & loss, discounts, inflation||4||3|

-The questions asked in the quantitative aptitude section are based on the arithmetic skills of matriculation level.
+The questions asked in the quantitative aptitude section are based on the arithmetic skills of the matriculation level.
 Candidates can easily solve 60% to 70 % of the questions asked in this section with regular practice and analysis.
 The syllabus of the IBPS PO exam mentions just the word Quantitative aptitude without defining in detail the various sub-topics.
-The analysis of previous year question papers can help the candidates in analyzing the types of questions asked and the areas which are targeted by these questions.
+The analysis of the previous year's question papers can help the candidates in analyzing the types of questions asked and the areas which are targeted by these questions.
 Candidates can expect the following type of questions in the IBPS PO exam quantitative aptitude section.